j-a-software/j-a-software/README.md

 ### Hello to all! 👋

-# Welcome to the GitHub profile of J. A. | Full Stack Developer
+# Welcome to the GitHub profile of J. A. | Full Stack Developer 😄

-Now happily working. 😄
-[August, 2022]

 ![Alt text](https://avatars.githubusercontent.com/u/46306007?v=4 "ReactJoey hero banner with text containing: 'Follow ReactJoey on Twitter!'")